AcutronicRobotics/ros2learn/README.md

 ### Visualize training data on tensorboard

 The logdir path will change according to the used environment ID and the used algorithm in training.
-Now you just have to execute Tensorboard and open the link it will provide in your web browser.
+Now you just have to execute Tensorboard and open the link it will provide (or localhost:port_number) in your web browser.
 You will find many useful graphs like the reward (eprewmean) plotted there.

 You can also set a specific port number in case you want to visualize more than one tensorboard file from different paths.

 ```sh